irfan-md-01/heredity/README.md

 ### 1. `joint_probability(people, one_gene, two_genes, have_trait)`
 Calculates the joint probability of a specific genetic configuration across all family members.

-**Parameters:**
-- `people`: Dictionary of family members and their information
-- `one_gene`: Set of people with exactly one copy of the gene
-- `two_genes`: Set of people with exactly two copies of the gene
-- `have_trait`: Set of people who exhibit the trait

 **Returns:** Joint probability as a float

 ### 2. `update(probabilities, one_gene, two_genes, have_trait, p)`
 Updates the probability distributions by adding the joint probability to appropriate categories.

-**Parameters:**
-- `probabilities`: Dictionary of probability distributions for each person
-- `p`: Joint probability to add to the distributions

 ### 3. `normalize(probabilities)`
 Normalizes all probability distributions so they sum to 1 while maintaining relative proportions.